VectorInstitute/MIDST/docs/index.md

 Submissions will be ranked based on their performance in membership inference against the associated models.

-There are three sets of challenges: _train_, _dev_, and _eval_.
+There are three sets of challenges: _train_, _dev_, and _final_.
 For models in train, we reveal the full training dataset, and consequently the ground truth membership data for challenge points.
 These models can be used by participants to develop their attacks.
-For models in the _dev_ and _eval_ sets, no ground truth is revealed and participants must submit their membership predictions for challenge points.
+For models in the _dev_ and _final_ sets, no ground truth is revealed and participants must submit their membership predictions for challenge points.

 During the competition, there will be a live scoreboard based on the dev challenges.
-The final ranking will be decided on the _eval_ set; scoring for this dataset will be withheld until the competition ends.
+The final ranking will be decided on the _rank_ set; scoring for this dataset will be withheld until the competition ends.

 For each challenge point, the submission must provide a value, indicating the confidence level with which the challenge point is a member.
 Each value must be a floating point number in the range [0.0, 1.0], where 1.0 indicates certainty that the challenge point is a member, and 0.0 indicates certainty that it is a non-member.

 Submissions will be evaluated according to their True Positive Rate at 10% False Positive Rate (i.e. TPR @ 0.1 FPR).
 In this context, positive challenge points are members and negative challenge points are non-members.
-For each submission, the scoring program concatenates the confidence values for all models (_dev_ and _eval_ treated separately) and compares these to the reference ground truth.
+For each submission, the scoring program concatenates the confidence values for all models (_dev_ and _final_ treated separately) and compares these to the reference ground truth.
 The scoring program determines the minimum confidence threshold for membership such that at most 10% of the non-member challenge points are incorrectly classified as members.
 The score is the True Positive Rate achieved by this threshold (i.e., the proportion of correctly classified member challenge points).
 The live scoreboard shows additional scores (i.e., TPR at other FPRs, membership inference advantage, accuracy, AUC-ROC score), but these are only informational.

 You are allowed to make multiple submissions, but only your latest submission will be considered.
 In order for a submission to be valid, you must submit confidence values for all challenge points in all three scenarios of the task.